 Recommended prerequisite: Silverlight 3 Essential Training.

-Hi!
-I'm Walt Ritscher, and I want to welcome you to my Silverlight 4 New Features training series.
-It's hard to believe that Microsoft has produced four versions of Silverlight in less than three years.
+- Hi, I'm Walt Ritscher and I wanna welcome you to my Silverlight 4, new features training series.
+It's hard to believe but Microsoft has produced four versions of Silverlight in less than three years.
 Each version has been a huge improvement over the previous release.
 I can't wait to show you the cool new additions to Silverlight 4.
-In this course, I'll start with an overview of the new Out-of-Browser features and show you how building an elevated trust application permits you to interact with local resources.
+In this course, I'll start with an overview of the new out-of-browser features and show you how building an elevated trust application permits you to interact with local resources.
 I'll cover the new web cam and mic support and show you the new transition and animation features.